KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 - Maintain & Upgrade this project.

-- Make research graphs for performance
+- Make research graphs for performance check

 # DONE List
 - Gather the information